Refugees coming to New Zealand

 Telephone Interpreting Service

-Lots of government agencies, councils and medical centres offer interpreters over the phone through the Telephone Interpreting Service.
+Lots of government organisations, councils and medical centres offer interpreters over the phone through the Telephone Interpreting Service.
 There are over 180 languages available.

 The Telephone Interpreting Service is available 24 hours a day, 7 days a week.